France, Switzerland, UK

 Preparing for the challenge

 We strongly recommend that you ride a road/racing bike (rather than a mountain bike) for this trip due to the long distances involved on well-surfaced roads.
-It’s really important that you ride the bike you have been training on so you are used to it.
-Although training in the gym is useful, there is no substitute for getting out into all weathers and really getting to know your bike – especially the range of your gears as you climb.
 However Discover Adventure can provide hybrid or mountain bikes at an extra cost if you wish.

 There will be a range of spares in the vehicle along with a full tool kit.
 However it is impossible for us to carry spares for every eventuality so it is vital that when bringing your own bike it is in good order before departure.